Our motto is My School. My Choice. My Future.

 Who we are:

 We are a small, close-knit staff of approximately 30 professionals who are committed to preparing our students for the workforce as we have been doing since 1973.
 We pride ourselves on being committed to our students and we work closely with area business partners.
-As a result, our students are ready to enter the work force when they graduate or they can use their training and certifications to pay for college tuition or pursue further training.
-Click here to see the list of who you will be working with.
+As a result, our students are ready to enter the workforce when they graduate or they can use their training and certifications to pay for college tuition or pursue further training.
+Click here to see the list of who is on our staff.

 What qualifications we need you to have:

-a current, unrestricted Virginia License as a registered nurse
+You must hold a current, unrestricted Virginia License as a registered nurse or licensed practical nurse.

 What you will be doing:

 This course emphasizes the study of nursing occupations as related to various health care systems.
-Students study body systems and disorders, basic nursing skills, study of human growth and development, first aid, nutrition, simple body structure, medical terminology, microbes and disease, vital signs and cardiopulmonary resuscitation.
+Students study body systems and disorders, basic nursing skills, the study of human growth and development, first aid, nutrition, simple body structure, medical terminology, microbes and disease, vital signs, and cardiopulmonary resuscitation.
 Students also learn about bathing, feeding, dressing, and transporting of patients in hospitals and nursing homes.
-This course prepares students to take the Virginia state board exams to be a certified nurse aide (CNA).
+This course prepares students to take their state board exam to become a CNA.
 Click here for more details about the class in our Program of Studies.

-What responsibilities you will have: Click here to read the job details.
+What responsibilities you will have: Click here to read the job description.

 You will also:

-schedule and supervise students for clinicals (40 hours) at a local nursing home
+supervise students for clinicals (seven to ten 8-hour shifts) in a local nursing home in the spring of 2021.

 This is what one of our graduates had to say about their training at CATEC: